python/cpython/Doc/library/warnings.rst

    Write a warning to a file.
 The default implementation calls ``formatwarning(message, category, filename, lineno, line)`` and writes the resulting string to *file*, which defaults to ``sys.stderr``.
-You may replace this function with an alternative implementation by assigning to ``warnings.showwarning``.
+You may replace this function with any callable by assigning to ``warnings.showwarning``.
    *line* is a line of source code to be included in the warning message; if *line* is not supplied, :func:`showwarning` will try to read the line specified by *filename* and *lineno*.